Board & Committees

 RTA Technical Management Committee

-The RTA Technical Management Committee is a technical and policy advisory committee that monitors the technical performance of the voter-approved RTA plan and provides technical input to the RTA Citizens Advisory Committee, which is in the process of developing a new RTA plan.
+The RTA Technical Management Committee is a technical and policy advisory committee that monitors the technical performance of the 2006 voter-approved RTA plan and has provided technical input to the RTA Citizens Advisory Committee and RTA Board on the development of draft plan recommendations for a new 20-year regional transportation plan.

 RTA Citizens Advisory Committee

-Once the CAC prepares a draft plan, the RTA will conduct broad public outreach to seek feedback on the plan before the CAC recommends a final draft to the board.
+Upon RTA Board approval of a draft plan, the RTA will conduct broad public outreach to seek review and input on the plan.

 Individuals examine documents on a table during a meeting.